What is the format of the TOS program?

 How do I set up my interview?
 What should I expect in my interview?

 Once you have completed the entire registration form and clicked “submit,” you will have the opportunity to schedule a 15 minute online interview.
 During the interview, applicants will have a chance to speak about their hobbies, interests, and aspirations.
-They will also be asked about their opinions on various current events, political debates, or intellectual queries, including those relating to the themes of this program.
+They will also be asked about their thoughts and perspectives various issues, including current events, political debates, or intellectual queries relating to the themes of the program.
 There are no right or wrong answers—we promise!
-Students are simply expected to articulate their thoughts on a range of matters.
+Students are simply expected to articulate their thoughts on a range of matters intelligently and compellingly.

 Have more questions?
 Please reach out to Ariella Gentin at email@example.com